Joel-Barratt/Eukaryotyping/README.md

-# Eukaryotyping: an ensemble of similarity-based classification algorithms for calculating distances from MLST data
+# Eukaryotyping: an ensemble of similarity-based classification algorithms for calculating genetic distances from MLST data

 This method constitutes a type of unsupervised [machine learning](https://en.wikipedia.org/wiki/Machine_learning) that calculates a novel distance statistic using large MLST datasets as input.
 This method was developed to address four main issues relating to the analysis of complex MLST datasets: